chrisgw4/Monkey-Game/README.md

 # Monkey-Game
-Not-Completed and Will not be, it was more as a learning experience
+Not-Completed and Will not be, it was more as a learning experience Also if you want to see the most updated version, best way is to use Christians Branch

 Simple clicker game
 - Click Banana to collect bananas